-Andrew Sapp is in his third year as the head men's golf coach at the University of North Carolina.
+Andrew Sapp is in his fourth year as the head men's golf coach at the University of North Carolina.
 Sapp, a former Tar Heel golfer and native of Raleigh, NC spent nine years as the head men's golf coach at the University of Michigan.
 He is the eighth head coach in Carolina history.

 "It is a thrill to be the men's golf coach at my alma mater, North Carolina," said Sapp.
 "I enjoy working with our young men in our quest to win ACC and NCAA Championships.

 "The Tar Heel golf family is very passionate and being a member of that family is exciting.
 We have great support, incredible facilities, one of the best academic institutions in a fantastic college town, and we are going to make this program a national contender."

 In 2011-12, Sapp's first year at the helm, the Tar Heels carded four top-five finishes and eight top-10 finishes.
 Carolina tied for fourth place at the River Landing Intercollegiate and placed fifth at the Seminole Intercollegiate, the USF Invitational and the Wolverine Intercollegiate.